-She is a Fellow of the American Educational Research Association, is a Lifetime National Associate of the National Academy of Sciences, serves on the Board on Testing and Assessment of the National Research Council of the National Academy of Sciences, and is associate editor of the interdisciplinary journal Educational Policy.
+I am a Fellow of the American Educational Research Association, a Lifetime National Associate of the National Academy of Sciences, and serve on the Board on Testing and Assessment of the National Research Council of the National Academy of Sciences.
+I am Associate Editor of the interdisciplinary journal Educational Policy.

 An ongoing study of the legal issues and social science associated with the use of value-added and student growth models to assess educator quality and to promote accountablility in elementary and secondary education and teacher education.

 An evaulation of the impact of the Washington, D.C. education reform statute of 2007 conducted by a team of experts convened by the National Academy of Sciences.